franzflasch/stm32f4_makefile_project_template/README.md

 # STM32F4 Discovery Makefile Template Project

-This Makefile project is set up for the STM32F4 Discovery Board.
-It was set up as a consequence of the latest GNU ARM eclipse plugin, which does not fit my needs anymore.
+This is a "bare shell" Makefile project for the STM32F4 Discovery Board.
+It was created as a consequence of the latest GNU ARM eclipse plugin, which does not fit my needs anymore.
 It is a modified version of https://github.com/halherta/iotogglem0_wspl.

 ## Prerequisites